 Short or long version?
 The short version is simple - the first season of War on Waste opened our eyes to the waste epidemic in Australia for the first time.
 We were so moved and horrified by what we saw that we immediately decided to do something about it, and so Kappi was born.

-The long version is as follows: Throughout 2017 we were working on bringing a range of sustainably sourced and manufactured yoga goods to the market - think sustainably-sourced cork yoga mats with natural tree rubber bases, cork yoga blocks, etc. This was our first venture into the ecommerce world and taught us a lot about communication, logistics and developing a product from idea inception to market implementation.
+The long version is as follows: Throughout 2017 we were working on bringing a range of sustainably sourced and manufactured yoga goods to the market—think sustainably-sourced cork yoga mats with natural tree rubber bases, cork yoga blocks, etc. This was our first venture into the ecommerce world and it taught us a lot about communication, logistics and developing a product from idea inception to market implementation.
 We started watching the War on Waste just after we placed our first order of yoga products.
-After that first episode, we both looked at each other in silence and almost in unison said something along the lines of ‘we can do something about this’.
+After that first episode, we both looked at each other in silence and almost in unison said something along the lines of “we can do something about this”.

-Using the logistics and manufacturing knowhow we had developed over the past six-months we got to work straight away and in three-weeks had our first products to market.
-Since then, we have grown to realise our true passion lies with Kappi and phased out our yoga business after selling through our initial run of products.
+Using the logistics and manufacturing knowhow we had developed over the previous six months we got to work straight away and in three weeks had our first products to market.
+Since then, we have grown to realise our true passion lies with Kappi and so we phased out our yoga business after selling through our initial run of products.

 What has been the most challenging thing you have uncovered since the beginning?

 There have been many challenges along the way, however by far the biggest challenge we have faced is the use of plastic throughout the supply chain.

 After our first production order came individually packaged in poly bags, feeling very naive and like complete hypocrites we vowed to never make that mistake again.
 From then on we have worked closely with our suppliers to ensure plastic waste is minimised throughout the supply chain.